 method that repeatedly calls the readByte()

 method internally, within .NET.

-Before you can use the .NET Gateway, you must start an instance of the .NET Gateway Server and tell InterSystems IRIS the name of the host on which the server is running.
+Before you can use the Object Gateway, you must start an instance of the .NET Object Gateway Server and tell InterSystems IRIS the name of the host on which the server is running.
 Once started, a server runs until it is explicitly shut down.

-Once the .NET Gateway server is running, each InterSystems IRIS session that needs to invoke .NET class methods must create its own connection to the server, as shown in the following diagram:
+Once the Object Gateway server is running, each InterSystems IRIS session that needs to invoke .NET class methods must create its own connection to the server, as shown in the following diagram:

 ObjectScript code sends a connection request.

-Upon receiving the request, the .NET Gateway server starts a worker thread in which the .NET class methods subsequently run.
+Upon receiving the request, the Object Gateway server starts a worker thread in which the .NET class methods subsequently run.

 and is unavailable for use in other connections.

 InterSystems IRIS proxy classes are generated by sending a query to the Object Gateway Server, which returns information about the methods for which proxy classes are required.
 The imported method information is then used to construct the proxy classes, as shown in the following diagram:

 The InterSystems IRIS session sends an import request.